This version was published, and is valid from, 2023/09/01

 “Controller” means that it is Volvo that decides on the purpose and means for the processing of your personal data.
 Volvo is responsible for the processing of your personal data under applicable data privacy laws and regulations.

 If you have questions regarding the processing of your personal data, please contact the Volvo Group Privacy Officer at firstname.lastname@example.org or by post or phone at:

 For the purposes of this Privacy Notice, “personal data” is any information about a specific individual or that identifies or may identify a specific individual.
 In other words, it is any piece of information than can be linked to you.

-Volvo may process your personal data based on any one or more of the following legal grounds, see also further details below.
+Volvo will process your personal data based on either of the following legal grounds, see also further details below.